isl-org/Open3D/docs/tutorial/ReconstructionSystem/make_fragments.rst

    :lines: 5,62-108
    :linenos:

-This script uses the technique demonstrated in :ref:`multiway_registration`.
+This script uses the technique demonstrated in :ref:`/tutorial/Advanced/multiway_registration.ipynb`.
 Function ``make_posegraph_for_fragment`` builds a pose graph for multiway registration of all RGBD images in this sequence.
 Each graph node represents an RGBD image and its pose which transforms the geometry to the global fragment space.
 For efficiency, only key frames are used.

 Once a pose graph is created, multiway registration is performed by calling function ``optimize_posegraph_for_fragment``.